planktontoolbox/plankton-toolbox/doc/01-Introduction.md

   * Counting module for use by the microscope
   * Imports phyto- or zooplankton data in .txt and .xlsx files in different formats (configurable)
   * Work with data on abundance, biovolume and carbon content
-  * Data screening - quality control of data
+  * Data screening - quality control of data (in early development)
   * Aggregate data, e.g. from species level to class level
   * Plotting tools
   * Statistics (in early development)